ID GUIDE TO WILD BEES

 Genus Centris

-Centris bees are difficult to miss.
-They are hefty black-and-beige bees that buzz loudly as they zoom through gardens and trees at the National Butterfly Center.
-Fast and adept fliers, they are often glimpsed pausing suddenly in mid-air to hover noisily over a blossom.
+Centris are difficult to miss.
+They are hefty black-and-beige bees that buzz loudly as they zoom through gardens at the National Butterfly Center.
+Fast and adept fliers, they race around bushes, reversing direction suddenly in order to guard their territories, or diving into flowers to extract nectar, pollen or oil.

-According to Wilson & Carril, authors of The Bees in Your Backyard, bees of the genus Centris are sometimes referred to as “oil-digger” bees, because they extract flower oils from plants in addition to, or instead of, gathering pollen and nectar.
-The bees collect, modify and use the oils to line their nest chambers.
+Centris are sometimes referred to in popular literature as “oil-digger bees," because many members of the genus extract flower oils from plants.
+The bees modify and use the oils to line their nest chambers.

-Centris bees are associated with plants that produce abundant floral oils, such as manzanita, creosote, and Krameria.
-Almost all female Centris bees collect oils, at least at times, from plants in the family Malpighiaceae – which includes such flora as Barbados cherry (Malphigia glabra), a plant native to Hidalgo County.
-Both manzanita and Barbados cherry bloom in the spring at the National Butterfly Center -- when they do, they are mobbed by such large numbers of Centris bees that the bushes seem to hum.
+Centris are associated with plants that produce abundant floral oils, such as manzanita, creosote, and Krameria.
+Almost all female Centris collect oils, at least at times, from plants in the family Malpighiaceae – which includes such flora as Barbados cherry (Malphigia glabra), a plant native to Hidalgo County.
+Barbados cherry bushes bloom

-Centris bees also can be observed visiting a range of other plants for pollen or nectar.
-At the National Butterfly Center, Centris bees feed on pigeonberry, sunflowers, mallows, snoutbean and palo verde.
+Centris also can be observed visiting a range of other plants for pollen or nectar.
+At the National Butterfly Center, oil-digger bees feed on crucita, mallows, palo verde, golden dewdrops, sunflowers and snoutbean.

 A female black-footed oil-digger bee (Centris atripes)